DaveParillo/cisc192-reader/src/chapter12/decks_and_subdecks.rst

      This is true.
 If the user doesn't follow the rules, we might be in trouble.
    - [x] It can only access the part of the deck that is between the bounds high and low.

-     This is false! findBisect() can access the entire deck, even when you pass high and low parameters.
+     This is false! find_bisect() can access the entire deck, even when you pass high and low parameters.
    - [ ] There is no such thing as an empty object.

      This is true.
 When you create an object, it is given default values.